xlladdins/xll/docs/Excel4MacrosE-G.md

 **FORMAT.CHARTTYPE**?(apply\_to, group\_num, dimension, type\_num)

-Apply\_to    is a number from 1 to 3 specifying what part of a chart the new chart type effects.
+Apply\_to&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 3 specifying what
+part of a chart the new chart type effects.

 |           |                      |
 | --------- | -------------------- |